Natalia Polosmak: Work

 While Polosmak and her team were excavating the site and defrosting the artifacts with water from a nearby lake heated with blow torches, rumors circulated among the indigenous Ukok people that disturbing the dead would have dire consequences.
 The engine of the helicopter that Polosmak used to fly the remains of the maiden to Russia failed, resulting in an emergency landing and some damage to the Ice Maiden for lack of refrigeration.
 This was taken as a sign that the maiden did not like being disturbed.
 An earthquake which occurred in the Altay in September 2003 was also seen as bad fortune linked to disturbing the dead.

 Ice Maiden controversy

 From the beginning, there was controversy over the ownership of the Ice Maiden and other archaeological finds which were found just within a disputed strip of land between Russia and China and were moved by Polosmak and Russian officials to Novosibirsk and Moscow for proper, scientific research under controlled laboratory conditions.
-Modern forensics studies conducted by the Moscow Police and the Russian Federal Security Bureau determined that the Ice Maiden is "a clear-cut representative of the Caucasian race with no typically Mongolian features".
 The indigenous residents of this area, known as the Altay Republic, demanded the return of the burial artifacts from their Russian locations, claiming the ancient remains should never have been disturbed and that they belong at the site where they were found.